In July 2022, we installed a forage-packed planter at this London underground station, so expanding TfL’s pollinator corridor across the city.

 The Yards & The Bees was a series of bold art installations celebrating urban bees at The Yards Covent Garden, in London.
 After the exhibition came to a close, three of the four artworks were generously donated to the Bee Friendly Trust and now find themselves at three of our bee-friendly projects.
 ‘Urban Ecosystem’ by […]

 Coram’s Fields is a children’s charity that serves as a safe place for all children to play, as well as offering an after school and holiday programme and youth centre for 13-29-year-olds, in the heart of London.
-On the opposite side of the site to our current wildlife garden, an area of neglected space was […]
+On the opposite side of the site to our original wildlife garden and apiary, an area of neglected […]